 In addition to the above Vitamin C is also a powerful antioxidant that provides protection from free radicals produced by the ultraviolet radiation from the sun and other environmental stressors.
 It does this by neutralizing free radicals and disrupting the chain, consequently, it can prevent and reduce damage which leads to the formation of wrinkles and aging of the skin.

-Vitamin E is a fat-soluble compound that exists in various forms; alpha-tocopheryl, beta-tocopheryl, gamma-tocopheryl and a family of compounds called tocotrienols.
+Vitamin E is a fat-soluble compound that exists in various forms; alpha-tocopherol, beta-tocopherol, gamma-tocopherol, delta-tocopherol and a family of compounds called tocotrienols.
 These forms share the same chemical formula but have slightly different structural arrangements.

-Of the various forms, naturally occurring alpha-tocopheryl is the most predominant and the only version that seems to be most active in the human body.
-Subsequently, alpha-tocopheryl also comes in an ester form which is a synthetic version of vitamin E, commonly referred to as tocopheryl acetate/alpha tocopheryl acetate.
+Of the various forms, naturally occurring alpha-tocopherol is the most predominant and the only version that seems to be most active in the human body.
+Natural or synthetic tocopherols can be modified to become more stable molecules called tocopheryl acetate/alpha tocopheryl acetate.
 The only difference between the structural arrangement between these two is that tocopheryl acetate has an acetate group added onto it.

-Suppliers that sell to home formulators usually sell both tocopheryl acetate (the synthetic version) and tocopherol also known as mixed tocopherols (are the natural versions which is a mixture of alpha, beta, gamma and delta tocopherols, and these sometimes are blended with sunflower seed oil).
+Suppliers that sell to home formulators usually sell both tocopheryl acetate (usually synthetically derived) and tocopherol also known as mixed tocopherols (are the natural versions which is a mixture of alpha, beta, gamma and delta tocopherols, and these sometimes are blended with sunflower seed oil).

 Vitamin E is known to provide many benefits to skin which justifies its use in many types of skincare product.
 Its main use is an an antioxidant.
 This attribute is also essential in supporting the skin’s elasticity.
 Its potent antioxidant property allows it to protect against reactive oxygen species (ROS) (commonly known as free radicals), which are produced when the skin is exposed to the sunlight and environmental pollutants.
 The free radicals are neutralized by vitamin E and the free radical chain is also disrupted by the vitamin to prevent and/or minimize damage to structural proteins in the skin such as collagen and elastin, which help main the skin’s elasticity.